samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 ## Overall aims

-The overall aims of the project are
+The overall aims of the project are:

 * Model thrombolysis decision-making using machine learning, so that we may ask the question 'what treatment would my patient receive at other hospitals?'